ConstantPark/Parallel_Development_Community_GPGPU_Study/README.md

 ## General Purpose Graphic Processing Unit (GPGPU) Study
 This is a repository of the study "GPGPU".
 The goal of this study is to understand `GPGPU` and GPGPU APIs including `cuBLAS`, `cuRAND`, `cuDNN`.
 Our materials are open to this github and youtube.

+### Acknowledgment
 This study is supported by parallel development community (PDC, https://cafe.naver.com/speedbetter)

 #### CPU/GPU and NPU
 - Desinging optimized BLAS for CPU or GPU